 Authentication

 Understanding how to date and authenticate pieces requires knowledge of construction methods, hardware styles, wood species availability, and stylistic evolution.
-Reproductions abound, so education is essential for collectors.
+Reproductions are everywhere, so educating yourself is essential if you’re going to start collecting.

-Tool marks, joinery methods, and hardware can reveal much about a piece’s age and origins.
-Hand-cut dovetails with irregular spacing indicate hand work, while perfectly uniform dovetails suggest machine production.
+Tool marks, joinery methods, and hardware can reveal a lot about a piece’s age and origins.
+Hand-cut dovetails with irregular spacing indicate genuine hand work, while perfectly uniform dovetails suggest machine production.
+I’ve passed on more than a few “antiques” after a quick look at the joinery told me the whole story.

 Condition Assessment

-Some wear—patina, minor scratches, gentle rounding of edges—adds character and authenticity.
-Structural damage, missing elements, or inappropriate repairs may significantly affect value and functionality.
+Some wear — patina, minor scratches, gentle rounding of edges — actually adds character and authenticity.
+Structural damage, missing elements, or inappropriate repairs are a different story and may significantly affect value and functionality.

 Restoration Versus Preservation

-However, structural repairs to maintain functionality are generally acceptable and even necessary to prevent further deterioration.
+That said, structural repairs to maintain functionality are generally acceptable and even necessary to prevent further deterioration.
+It’s a judgment call that gets easier with experience.

 Mixing Periods and Styles

-Vintage and antique furniture need not be confined to period rooms.
+Vintage and antique furniture doesn’t need to be confined to period rooms.
 Mixed-era spaces create visual interest and personality.
 A Federal-era side table can coexist beautifully with mid-century seating and contemporary art.
+My own home is proof of that.

 Functional Use Versus Display

 Antique furniture was made to be used.
-While extremely rare or fragile pieces might warrant display-only status, most vintage furniture benefits from continued use, which maintains joint tightness and allows finishes to develop natural patina.
+While extremely rare or fragile pieces might warrant display-only status, most vintage furniture benefits from continued use.
+Regular use maintains joint tightness and allows finishes to develop natural patina.
+I eat dinner at a table that’s over a hundred years old, and it’s doing just fine.

 Caring for Vintage Woodwork